Skip to navigation Skip to content

 1

-Estimate validity + Read more ...
+Estimate validity

 The estimate is valid if:

-• It is a Stage 2 child support assessment made under the Child Support (Assessment) Act 1989.
+• it is a Stage 2 child support assessment made under the Child Support (Assessment) Act 1989.
 This procedure does not apply to Stage 1 cases.
 If a Stage 1 case is in place where a court order or a court-registered agreement has set the amount for child maintenance, spousal maintenance or de facto maintenance, the estimate is invalid.
 After processing the estimate, help the customer with Stage 1 – low-income non-enforcement (LINE) period

-• There is no income amount order (IAO) in force relating to the estimating customer on the start day of the election or for any part of the remainder of the financial year.
+• there is no income amount order (IAO) in force relating to the estimating customer on the start day of the election or for any part of the remainder of the financial year.
 For further information on IAO see the Child Support Guide 1.1.I.10 Income amount orders

-• The income for the financial year being used for the assessment at the time of the initial estimate, must be one of the following:
+• the income for the financial year being used for the assessment at the time of the initial estimate, must be one of the following:

-• The first estimate election must be 85% or less than the adjusted taxable income (ATI) used in the child support assessment.
+• the first estimate election must be 85% or less than the ATI used in the child support assessment.
 The final determination about whether an estimate meets the 85% validity rule will be made when the estimate details have been confirmed and keyed in the system.
-Manage the customer expectations about the estimate if identified early that the estimate will not meet this rule
+Manage the customer’s expectations about the estimate if identified early that the estimate will not meet this rule

-Does the estimate appear to be valid?
+Does the verbal estimate appear to be valid?

 • Yes, or not yet confirmed.
 The final determination of validity will be made after the estimate election is confirmed and processed.
-Go to Step 3
+Go to Step 2

 • No: